RootUp/PHDays9/README.md

 # Fuzzing 101
 So, this year (2019) me along with my colleague [Zubin](https://twitter.com/p1ngfl0yd) delivered a workshop in PHDays9 on fuzzing.
+This workshop was mainly focused on an introduction to fuzzing using AFL and ASAN.

 ```
 The prime focus of the workshop would be around the following areas: Fuzzing using SPIKE, blind and